Skip to main content

 Enigm administrative systems are not intended to provide plaintext access to messages, attachments, secure call content, media, or user conversations.Server-side message storage, where required for delivery, stores encrypted content objects.

-Metadata and operational identifiers are minimized, purpose-limited, access-controlled, and protected at rest and in transit.
+Metadata and operational identifiers are minimized, purpose-limited, access-controlled, and partially encrypted where the relevant product or storage domain supports it.
 Enigm uses privacy-preserving identifiers where device or lifecycle correlation is required.Some operational identifiers remain necessary to route services, authenticate requests, enforce lifecycle controls, support security monitoring, and maintain platform integrity.

 Enigm messaging uses end-to-end encryption.
 Message access depends on trusted device association and protected key material.
 Administrative controls do not grant message plaintext access.